 6 Really Good Things That Happen to Your Body When You Quit Sugar

 Kicking a sugar habit is challenging—even for the most strong-willed among us.
 See, research has found that sugar tricks your brain into wanting more and more of it.
 But there's good news.
 A little sweetness is OK—emphasis on little.
 The American Heart Association recommends no more than six teaspoons of added sugar a day for women.
 Also okay: the sugar found in whole foods like fruits and veggies, says Kimber Stanhope, PhD, a nutritional biologist at the University of California, Davis.
 "These naturally occurring sugars come packaged with good-for-you vitamins, minerals, fiber, and other nutrients."
 But if you can dial back your intake of added sugar, she says, you'll start to rack up some amazing health benefits.
-In fact, the perks of the less-sugar life are so good, we think they'll motivate you to try to cut it (mostly) out.
+In fact, the perks of the less-sugar life are so good, they may help motivate you to try to cut it (mostly) out.

 Get ready for younger-looking skin